If you are a hobbyist or small business owner dealing with labeling your products, then stickers printing is a must.

 The simple answer is NO! you cannot.
 When a printer registers to print something white, it leaves that area blank.
 Therefore, a blank area on a clear paper would be transparent, not white.

 This is one of the main concern when printing on clear stickers.
 There are many ways that you can get around this issue.
-Firstly, you can get a specialist printer that has a slot for white ink.
+Firstly, printers can print white but you need a specialist printer for white ink.

 Secondly, you can add a white opaque surface before sticking the clear sticker on it.